Manage access to sensitive data with Data Access Control

 Classify properties

-- In Amplitude Data, navigate to Properties and select the tab that contains the properties you want to classify.
-DAC enables you to classify User, Event, and Group properties in your tracking plan except Amplitude ID, Version, Platform, Group ID, and Group name.
+- In Amplitude Data, go to Properties and select the tab that contains the properties you want to classify.
+DAC lets you classify User, Event, and Group properties in your tracking plan, except for Amplitude ID, Version, Platform, Group ID, and Group name.

 Properties not eligible for classification